-

 Enough Time

 How many times do you catch yourself saying, “I don’t have enough time?”
 When I first started teaching, I think those words stumbled from my lips daily.
 Lack of time was a perpetual excuse, but then I read a 37signals blog post containing this nugget: There’s always enough time, you’re just not spending it right.
-Continue reading
+Now, I’m sure you could poke a thousand holes into that statement, so let me marginally rephrase it: There’s always enough time to do the important things; you’re just not spending it right.
+Think about how much time a day you waste, and compare that time to… Continue reading

 -